 As the government proceeds to take up the reign of the country, we discuss how an investor should react to the post general election phase.

-If you are an investor, you already know that each government brings with it certain policies which is favourable to certain sectors and political factors have a big role to play in economics. and if he/she should alter the portfolio based on the outcome of the election.
+If you are an investor, you already know that each government brings with it certain policies which are favourable to certain sectors and political factors have a big role to play in economics. and if he/she should alter the portfolio based on the outcome of the election.

 Ever since the exit poll, everyone saw the market reaching greater highs.
 All this, we believe, is the euphoria as people prefer stability.

-The market has already factored in the exit poll, and better than expected mandate to the BJP led NDA but the movement going forward is likely to be sideways rather than north.
+The market has already factored in the exit poll, and better than expected mandate to the BJP-led NDA but the movement going forward is likely to be sideways rather than north.